webstudio-is/webstudio/packages/cli/README.md

 This command will prompt you to paste a link which you can create using the S*hare* option in your project.

-Make sure to provide B*uild* access when generating the link in Webstudio Cloud.

 ### sync

 Once the project is linked, use the **`sync`** command to sync it with the workspace project: